MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD10_LAB_MANUAL.md

 ![alt text](./Images/20480B_10_Print-Preview-Final.png "The Print Preview version of the About page")

-4. Close the **Print Preview** window, and then close Microsoft Edge.
+4. Close the **About ContosoConf - Print** window, and then close Microsoft Edge.

 >**Results**: After completing this exercise, you will have added a style sheet that implements a print-friendly format for the web pages.